chartmann1590/path/PRIVACY.md

 Path is built with privacy as a fundamental design principle:

 1. **No Accounts Required**: You don't need to create an account or provide any personal information to use Path.
-2. **Local-Only Storage**: All your data is stored exclusively on your device.
+2. **Local-Only Storage**: All your study data (notes, progress, preferences) is stored exclusively on your device.
-3. **No Cloud Sync**: We don't sync, upload, or transmit your data to any servers.
+3. **No Cloud Sync**: We don't sync, upload, or transmit your study data to any servers.
-4. **No Tracking**: We don't collect analytics, usage data, or any information about how you use the app.
+4. **Minimal Analytics**: We use Google Analytics to understand app usage patterns and improve the app experience.

+## Information We Collect

+### Google Analytics

+Path uses **Google Firebase Analytics** to collect anonymous usage data to help us understand how the app is used and improve the user experience.
+This includes:

+- **App Events**: Such as chapters read, searches performed, notes created, favorites added
+- **Screen Views**: Which screens users visit
+- **Feature Usage**: Which features are used most frequently
+- **Crash Reports**: Information about app crashes and errors (via Firebase Crashlytics)

+**What we don't collect via Analytics:**
+- Personal identification information (name, email, phone number)
+- Your notes, highlights, or study content
+- Your reading progress or personal preferences
+- Location data
+- Contact information

+Analytics data is collected anonymously and aggregated.
+It helps us understand general usage patterns but cannot be used to identify individual users.

+### Google AdMob

+Path displays **Google AdMob advertisements** to support app development.
+AdMob may collect:

+- **Advertising ID**: Device advertising identifier (can be reset in device settings)
+- **App Information**: App name and version
+- **Device Information**: Device type, operating system version
+- **Ad Interaction Data**: Whether ads were viewed or clicked

+AdMob uses this information to show relevant ads and measure ad performance.
+You can opt out of personalized ads in your device's Google account settings.

-## Information We Don't Collect
+### Information We Don't Collect

 Path does **not** collect, store, or transmit:

 - Personal identification information (name, email, phone number)
-- Usage analytics or app behavior data
-- Device identifiers or advertising IDs
+- Your notes, highlights, or study content
+- Your reading progress or personal preferences (stored locally only)
 - Location data
 - Contact information
-- Any data that leaves your device

 ## Information Stored Locally